LukeGrahamLandry/franca/devlog.md

 - now that convert is PIC, implement run.Exports.js_worker_spawn. need to make passing around user context less hacky eventually but it works.
+- its soooooo slow. most of the new time is in the hashing for jit_instantiate_module. tried not hashing the module bytes and passing an id with jit_instantiate_module so the embedder can keep the Module object instead of needing to look it up by the bytes every time. didn't help in browser because im not sharing that map between workers, so it would only matter in a program that joins and then respawns threads which my compiler doesn't. there's no universe where it's taking me almost two seconds to put 2017 items in a hashmap. like my hash function is dumb but that's actually not possible. what's going on. even when i was doing the whole module bytes idk who i entertained the idea that it should be slow, the whole reason this is a problem is that i jit a bunch of tiny modules so they're all tiny and should be fast to hash. it's still hashing strings not ints. ohhh its for `exports&.insert("main", k, v[]);` and i keep-names so the main module exports a bunch of shit and i was in fact hashing 13483091 function names (number of functions in the main module * number of modules instantiated) and the string "main" that many times again. just so the new module could import memory/stack/env/table from the main module.
+  5359ms -> 3331ms. still 2x chrome but not quite as embarrassing as it was. now i can back to hashing module bytes and yeah the uid thing doesn't help me that much since just doing on the bytes is so fast anyway.
+- store non-imported globals/tables inline in View so it's one less level of indirection
+- hoist the stack slots for table_get to the start block so they become fast-allocs
+- tests/exe/wasm.fr spends all its time recompiling the big demo.wasm.
+32724.
+  so don't exec it everytime so the Engine is reused and it naturally stays cached.
+6298. don't hold the lock while compiling.
+5376. don't re-lookup the main module from the bytes every time.
+3747.

 ## (Dec 10)